Art as a Tool for Change

 "Graffiti is like flowers.
 They are beautiful, but they don't live long."
 An interview with Lebanese-Egyptian street-artist Bahia Shehab about the role of art during the Arab spring: "You cannot resist ideas.
 They can travel into any mind."

-"I am a quiet person, I don't know how to scream", says Bahia Shehab.
+"I am a quiet person, I don't know how to scream," says Bahia Shehab.
 "My contribution to the revolution was to paint on the walls, was to be an artist."
 During the Arab spring many artists felt the urge to rush to the streets, Shehab explains.
 At the time, there was no tomorrow, one did not think of possible repercussions, she says: "When you loose hope with everything around you, you go down to the street.
 Your only hope is the people.
 This is who you paint and work for.
 It's their minds, you try to influence."

-At the time Bahia became known for a series of graffiti centred around the word 'no' - No to Military Rule, No to Emergency Law, No to Stripping the People, No to Blinding Heroes, No to Burning books, No to Violence, No to Stealing the Revolution, No to a New Pharaoh besides others.
+At the time Bahia became known for a series of graffiti centered around the word 'no' - No to Military Rule, No to Emergency Law, No to Stripping the People, No to Blinding Heroes, No to Burning books, No to Violence, No to Stealing the Revolution, No to a New Pharaoh besides others.

 "Our work gets erased very quickly on the street.
 That's why TV and the internet are very useful tools - you can communicate your messages in the digital sphere.
 That's the game-changer now.
 The government can resist you, it can try to hide, what you try to communicate, but it's a completely different ballgame now."